U.S. congressional study urges sanctions on China over 'crimes against humanity'

 And it backed controlling the sale of facial-recognition systems, machine learning and biometric technology by placing agencies on the Department of Commerce’s “Entity List,” preventing purchases from U.S. suppliers.

+The study also described a “further erosion” of Hong Kong’s autonomy and fundamental freedoms, and said months of pro-democracy protests reveal “deep discontent” at a grassroots level.

+The Ministry of Foreign Affairs’ Office in Hong Kong said the study “distorts the truth,” in a statement posted on its website Thursday.
+Hong Kong residents’ rights and freedoms are fully protected, it said, and the “black hand” of the United States is responsible for inciting protests.

-Reporting by Patricia Zengerle; Editing by Michael Perry and Bernadette Baum
+Reporting by Patricia Zengerle; Editing by Michael Perry, Bernadette Baum and Lincoln Feast.